 Our operations are subject to federal, state and local laws and regulations in the U.S. and globally relating to the energy industry in general and the environment in particular.
-Our 2022 expenditures to comply with environmental laws and regulations were not material, and we currently do not expect the cost of compliance with environmental laws and regulations for 2023 to be material.
+Our 2023 expenditures to comply with environmental laws and regulations were not material, and we currently do not expect the cost of compliance with environmental laws and regulations for 2024 to be material.
 We continuously monitor and strive to maintain compliance with changes in laws and regulations that impact our business.

 We have obligations and expect to incur capital, operating and maintenance, and remediation expenditures, as a result of compliance with environmental laws and regulations.
 Among those obligations, are the current requirements imposed by the Texas Commission on Environmental Quality ("TCEQ") at a former facility in Midland, Texas where we are performing a TCEQ-approved Remedial Action Plan ("RAP") to address contaminated ground water.
-The performance of the RAP and related expenses are scheduled to be performed over a twenty to thirty-year period and, may cost as much as \$11 million, all of which is recorded as an undiscounted obligation on the Consolidated Balance Sheets as of December 31, 2022.
-We recorded \$6 million as an undiscounted obligation on the Consolidated Balance Sheets as of December 31, 2021.
+The performance of the RAP and related expenses are scheduled to be performed over a twenty to thirty-year period and, may cost as much as \$11 million, all of which were recorded as an undiscounted obligation on the Consolidated Balance Sheets as of December 31, 2022, and remains unchanged as of December 31, 2023.